annotation/stam/README.md

 * *MAY* implement a binary serialisation
 * *MAY* also implement any of the STAM extensions, it *SHOULD* indicate exactly which ones it implements.
+* *MAY* offer an interface to redact text resources (i.e. add/edit/remove text at any point), and *MUST* subsequently update all affected `TextSelector`s.

 ## Relation to other data models & motivations